Jatin689/Customer_Bike_Purchase_Analysis/README.md

 # Customer_Bike_Purchase_Analysis
+This project demonstrates how Excel can be used for data analysis and visualization.
+The goal was to analyze customer data to uncover trends influencing bike purchases.
+# Key Features
-Cleaned and analyzed 1,000+ customer records in Excel to identify key factors influencing bike purchases, improving data accuracy by 15%.
-Developed an interactive Excel dashboard featuring pivot tables and charts, empowering stakeholders to visualize trends and make informed decisions.
+•	Cleaned and analyzed 1,000+ customer records, improving data accuracy by 15%.
+•	Developed an interactive dashboard using Excel pivot tables and charts.
+•	Enabled stakeholders to visualize trends and make data-driven decisions.